EdwardBetts/iscroll/README.md

 ## Scrolling programmatically

 You silly!
-Of course you can scroll programmaticaly!
+Of course you can scroll programmatically!

 ### scrollTo(x, y, time, easing)